AlexiaChen/awesome-stars/README.md

 ## [Others](id:others)

+- [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) – These are the best resources for System Design on the Internet
 - [anytypeio/docs](https://github.com/anytypeio/docs) – The open-source repo for the content behind Anytype Docs
 - [protontypes/awesome-robotic-tooling](https://github.com/protontypes/awesome-robotic-tooling) – Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
 - [OpenSLAM/awesome-SLAM-list](https://github.com/OpenSLAM/awesome-SLAM-list) – awesome-SLAM-list